bparanj/crystal/programming/iac/docs/experiments/test-connection.md

 Creating an Ansible playbook to test connection to an AWS instance involves a few steps.
-First, ensure you have Ansible installed on your control machine, and you have the necessary AWS access set up, including your instance's IP address and your SSH key.
+First, ensure you have Ansible installed on your control machine, and you have the necessary AWS access set up,  your instance's IP address and your SSH key.
 Here's a simple playbook to test the connection:

 1. **Create Your Ansible Inventory File:**
    Before writing the playbook, add your AWS instance details to an inventory file.
 This file lists the servers you want Ansible to manage.
 Create a file named `hosts.ini` (or any name you prefer) and add your AWS instance details under a group `[aws_instances]`: